How To Edit Your Writing Effectively

 Then try to emulate those parts in the whole piece.
 What makes them sound so good?
 Why do you feel proud of them?
 How can you adopt similar approaches in your other sentences?

-This practice will not only improve your current piece, but it will also help you improve your overall writing style and voice.
+This practice will not only improve your current piece, but will also help you improve your overall writing style and voice.

 Edit your writing for clarity, not perfection.